axlan/gdx_tactics/DEV_JOURNAL.md

 Eventually I found https://stackoverflow.com/questions/24856201/putting-freetypefont-into-libgdx-skin where the asset manager solution actually worked.

+I began messing with Skin Composer, but hit some issues where the VisUI skin wasn't cleaning importing/exporting.

+I created a project based on an import of the default skin, and to get it to work, I needed to move `com.badlogic.gdx.scenes.scene2d.ui.ScrollPane$ScrollPaneStyle` to an earlier line in the file.

 # 12/8 Making a playable tutorial

 Working on adding the last few pieces of functionality to actually make the tutorial playable.